I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

 Those that I grew in full sun did especially well, but they also grew thicker stems, and I’m not sure if that’s a good thing or a bad thing.
 These thicker stems also had further-spaced-out leaves as well as huge flowers.

-The catnip plants grown in pots did worst of all, whether in full sun or sun/shade.
+The catnip plants grown in pots didn't fare as well, whether in full sun or sun/shade.

 Despite frequent waterings during the hottest weather, I have a feeling that catnip needs to be in the ground, and in a space where its roots can spread far and wide.
 Shade, semi-shade, dryness, or available waterings don’t seem to be things that worry them too much.